eudaimoniablip/Eat-Royally/README.md

-**Notice: Eat Royally is a dark urban fantasy novel intended for mature audiences.
+!!!
+Notice: Eat Royally is a dark urban fantasy novel intended for mature audiences.
 It contains explicit elements and mature themes, including:

 Intense Violence & Gore: Graphic depictions of supernatural combat, structural destruction, and visceral creature transformations.